xtormin/Funter/README.md

 # ✨ Funter - Forms Hunter

-Funter tool extract all forms and inputs found in a list of urls.
+Funter (Forms Hunter) is a tool that hunts all forms and inputs found in a list of urls.

 # 💻 Install